posted February 17, 2021, 2:40 PM by Lorna Shapiro

 Hi friends… hope this finds you well.

 Anne H. was over a while back and brought me a couple of quilts to see that are part of her Improving on the Checkerboard series.
-She started this series in a workshop from and instructor whose operational design mantra was “Big spaces, small spaces, in-between spaces.”
+She started this series in a workshop from an instructor whose operational design mantra was “Big spaces, small spaces, in-between spaces.”

 Here are a couple of photos of Anne’s checkerboard quilts.

 I’ve been meaning to speak of this for some time and have just remembered now!
-From time to time I have customers who comment when they see me using my gypsy gripper, as I always do, that their’s doesn’t stick anymore and they are frustrated by it.
+From time to time, I have customers who comment when they see me using my gypsy gripper, as I always do, that their’s doesn’t stick anymore, and they are frustrated by it.

 Time to clear out the numerous bolts of fabric I have with a small number of M’s of fabric remaining!

-And it’s good to keep in mind that this is the equivalent of 40% off prices where the pricing is by the yard!
+It’s good to keep in mind that this is the equivalent of 40% off prices where the pricing is by the yard!